GRSEB9S/Haze_noHaze/README.md

 create_lmdb.py script does the following:

-    (a)  Run histogram equalization on all training images.
+   -  Run histogram equalization on all training images.
 Histogram equalization is a technique for adjusting the contrast of images.
-    (b)  Resize all training images to a 227x227 format.
+   -  Resize all training images to a 227x227 format.
-    (c)  Divide the training data into 2 sets: One for training (5/6 of images) and the other for validation (1/6 of images).
+   -  Divide the training data into 2 sets: One for training (5/6 of images) and the other for validation (1/6 of images).
 The training set is used to train the model, and the validation set is used to calculate the accuracy of the model.
-    (d)  Store the training and validation in 2 LMDB databases. train_lmdb for training the model and validation_lmbd for model evaluation.
+   -  Store the training and validation in 2 LMDB databases. train_lmdb for training the model and validation_lmbd for model evaluation.
 ______________________________________________
 2)  Generating the mean image of training data